 Seal the Moisture

 Cleaning and conditioning will moisturize your leather wallet.
-A protectant seals the moisture in the material and keeps it soft and supple for longer.
-The Popov Leather Balm is a good choice for this purpose.
+A protectant seals the moisture in the wallet and keeps it soft and supple for longer.
+Popov Leather Balm is a good choice for this purpose.

-Other Ways to Slow Down the Ageing Process
+Other Ways to Slow Down Patina Development on Your Wallet

-Follow these tips to slow down the development of leather patina for a longer-lasting wallet:
+Follow these tips to slow down the leather aging process for a longer-lasting wallet:

 - Keep your wallet out of your back pocket.
 It will be subjugated to a great deal of pressure, which wears out the fibers faster.